- About Us

 With a strong background in policy, real estate and community development, LISC Milwaukee Executive Director Donsia Strong Hill leads LISC’s strategic direction and partnership efforts.

 Before becoming LISC Milwaukee’s Executive Director, Ms. Strong Hill completed over $3 billion in structured finance transactions working as a public finance attorney providing bond and underwriter’s counsel services to tribal governments, municipalities, housing authorities, banks, developers and redevelopment authorities.
-For the last decade, her work involved developing infrastructure and other economic development projects to create long-term sustainable income streams.
+Before coming to LISC, she’d spent the last decade developing infrastructure and other economic development projects to create long-term sustainable income streams.

 Strong Hill, who grew up on the South Side of Chicago, served as secretary of the Wisconsin Department of Regulation and Licensing under Governor Jim Doyle and as a Brown County assistant district attorney.
 Her previous public service also includes spending nearly two years as a policy analyst in the Clinton White House, and then as a senior advisor in the U.S. Department of Energy.

-Donsia earned a juris doctorate from John Marshall Law School where she was an executive editor and published author of the Software Law Journal as well as a master’s degree in public administration from Harvard University’s Kennedy School of Government.
-She is also a member of the inaugural class of the ACRE real estate development training program.
+Donsia earned a juris doctorate from John Marshall Law School where she was an executive editor and published author of the Software Law Journal.
+She also holds a master’s degree in public administration from Harvard University’s Kennedy School of Government.
+She is a member of the inaugural class of the ACRE real estate development training program.
+In 2017, Ms. Strong Hill was appointed to the City of Milwaukee Housing Trust Fund Advisory Board for a three-year term.

 Phone: (414) 930-1746